Astrophotography by Bernhard Hubl |

 |

 NebulaeA nebula is an interstellar cloud of dust, hydrogen gas and plasma.
 It is the first stage of a star's cycle or it is a result of a star's death.
-The nebulae can be divided in three big classes:
+The nebulae can be divided in five big classes:

 1.Emission nebulae An emission nebula is a cloud of ionized gas emitting light of various colors.
 The most common source for ionization are high-energy photons emitted from a nearby hot star.
 Most emission nebulae show a dominant red color (Halpha line in HII regions).
-Nebulae, which are associated with a star's death (planetary nebulae or supernova remnants) can also show strong emission in the OIII line, whereby parts of the nebulae appear in a bluish/greenish color.

-2. Reflection nebulae Reflection nebulae are clouds
+4. Reflection nebulae Reflection nebulae are clouds

 of dust which are simply reflecting the light of a nearby star or stars.